What it means to be a Brave on Campus participant

-- Encourage others to become a part of Safe Space program.
+- Encourage others to become a part of the program.
 The more willing people are to talk about these issues with facts and openness, the safer our campus will become for LGBT people.

-- Attend a Safe Space Workshop, which examines attitudes and beliefs, raises awareness, builds skills, and offers resources
+- Attend a training Workshop, which examines attitudes and beliefs, raises awareness, builds skills, and offers resources

-- After attending workshop, display Safe Space sticker
+- After attending workshop, display Brave on Campus sticker

-- Your name will be on a list of faculty/staff who participate in the Safe Space
+- Your name will be on a list of faculty/staff who participate in the program

 The purpose of the Safe Space sticker